Add Auth Endpoints

 func main() {

-sessionManager := NewGorillaSessionManager()
+sessionManager := NewSessionStore("<your-generated-secret>", true)

 app := wristbandAuth.NewApp(sessionManager)

-middlewares := goauth.Middlewares{
+authMiddlewares := goauth.Middlewares{

 }

-// Register auth endpoints
+// ADD: Register auth endpoints

 http.Handle("/api/auth/login", app.LoginHandler())